Sockets & Liners

 To know more in detail about the type of socket, liner or suspension system required in your case, our prosthetist will conduct a detailed assessment based on your activity level and functional expectation.

-Ask our Certified Prosthetist for more details, and book your free evaluation today.
+Ask our Certified Prosthetist for more details, and book your consultation today.